devleaks/followthegreens/docs/plugin.md

 X-Plane yellow painted coach arrows on taxiways are fine, but look too artificial.
 Follow the greens does the same thing but with a real-life existing system.

-Follow the greens is used at a handful airports (OMDB, EGLL, EDDM, RKSI... _soon_ at EDDF).
+Follow the greens is already used at several airports (OMDB, EGLL, EDDM, RKSI... _soon_ at EDDF).
 Thanks to this plugin, even your local muni can get Follow the greens _(at no cost)_.